 I've lived in the Phoenix Metropolitan area all my life (well, not YET!).
 Actually, that's not true.
 I was born here, but from the age of a few months until I was four, my family lived in LA before returning to Phoenix.
 Then for a year around 1960-61, we lived in Stamford, Connecticut.
 But other than that....

-I attended Squaw Peak Grade School (now Biltmore Preparatory Academy), and then Camelback High School.
-I graduated from high school a semester early so I could work and earn a bit of money so my best friend and I could travel across the country for six weeks in the summer of '72.
+I attended the now-politically-incorrectly-named Squaw Peak Grade School (now Biltmore Preparatory Academy), and then Camelback High School.
+I graduated from Camelback a semester early so I could work and earn a bit of money so my best friend and I could travel across the country for six weeks in the summer of '72.
 We saw the Rocky Mountains, Houston Space Center, New Orleans, Hurricane Agnes, New York City, Washington DC, Nova Scotia, Detroit, and lots of places in between.
+It was a whirlwind; we covered 13,000 miles in six weeks.

 My freshman year of College I attended Reed College in Portland, Oregon.
 (It turns out I was there at the same time Steve Jobs but I did not meet him.)
 I started college as a physics major, but found I needed more math to support the science.
 Plus, like most of the other students at Reed, I had no social skills.
 I was pretty unhappy that first year.
 So for the following three years of my undergraduate, I attended Arizona State University, where my major was Theoretical Mathematics with a minor in Philosophy.